 Adult cats need 2-3 times more protein than dogs.
 Yet dry cat foods generally supply only about 1/3 more protein than dry dog foods—about 30-35% in dry cat food compared to 20-26% for the average dry dog food.
-“Kidney” diets for cats in renal failure are even more restrictive, with 26-28% protein (such diets should never be fed to normal cats; they will cause muscle wasting as the cat breaks down its own body for the protein it needs for vital functions).
+Diets for cats with kidney disease are even more restrictive, with just 26-28% protein (such diets should never be fed to normal cats; they will cause muscle wasting as the cat breaks down its own body to get the protein it needs for vital functions).

-The high heat used in processing dry food damages (denatures) the proteins in the food.
-The resulting unnatural proteins may trigger an immune response that can lead to food allergies and inflammatory bowel disease.
+The high heat used in processing dry food denatures (damages and distorts) the proteins in the food.
+The resulting unnatural forms may trigger an immune response that can lead to food allergies and inflammatory bowel disease.

-Most cats lose weight more efficiently on a canned food than dry food diet.
+Most cats lose weight far more efficiently on a canned food than dry food diet: they lose body fat while retaining muscle mass.
 These diets are much better suited to the unique feline metabolism.

 If your cat is not used to eating canned food, add it to the diet slowly in small amounts.
 It is so different in composition from dry food that it may cause tummy upset at first.
 If a cat won’t eat canned food, it’s usually because of a dry food addiction, or because he isn’t hungry enough to try something new.
-Start by putting the cat on a meal-feeding schedule, leaving dry food out only an hour each, morning and night.
+Start by putting the cat on a meal-feeding schedule, leaving dry food out only an hour at a time, 2-3 times a day.
 Once he’s accustomed to the schedule, put a little canned food down first.
 Most cats will be willing to try it at that point.
 (See “Switching Foods” for more information on why and how to make the change.)

 Quality is just as important with canned cat food as any other type of food.
 See this article to learn how to read a label and assess a food’s quality for yourself.
-Pop-top cans, by-products, and fish flavors of canned cat food have been linked to the development of thyroid disease in cats.
+Can liners, by-products, and fish flavors of canned cat food have been linked to the development of thyroid disease in cats.

 Dry food is a great convenience, and may be necessary in a very few cases.
 But at least 50% of the diet (preferably 100% if you want to ensure optimum health!) should be a high-protein, high-moisture, low-carb diet such as canned, raw, or homemade food.
 Your cat will be healthier, and while you’ll spend a little more on food up front, ultimately you’ll save hundreds, if not thousands, on veterinary bills!